-Fiercely independent, Katherine Hepburn played an important role in providing a role model for women beyond the dutiful Hollywood blonde bombshell.
-Revealingly she speaks of her own self image
+Fiercely independent, Katherine Hepburn played a major role in providing a role model for women beyond the dutiful Hollywood blonde bombshell.
+Revealingly she speaks of her own self-image

 “Everyone thought I was bold and fearless and even arrogant, but inside I was always quaking.”